In Association with Amazon.com

 Paludan always felt that his older brother Hans Aage was the favoured child.
 Moreover, Julius never acknowledged his son's accomplishments as a writer, even after the success of Fugle omkring fyret (1925, Birds Around the Light).
 Paludan, on the other hand, distanced himself from his father and the reactionary writers of the National Society of Authors (National Forfatterforening).

 Originally Paludan was trained as a pharmacist, qualifying in 1918.
 After working in Nordsjælland and Frederiksberg and experiencing unemployment, he left for the United States in 1920 with Erik C. Eberlin (1899-1943), whom he had met during his apprenticeship as a pharmacist in Aalborg.
 On his own, he went to Ecuador.
 Before returning to Denmark, he also spent some time in New York and Atlantic City.
-While in the United States he developed a deep aversion to commercial culture and vulgarism.
-His views were shared by the teacher and writer Arne Sørensen, who founded in 1936 the nationalist party Dansk Samling (Danish Unity).
+While in the United States he developed a deep aversion to commercial popular culture and the American way of life.
+This stand was shared by the critic and polemic debater Harald Nielsen and the teacher and writer Arne Sørensen, who founded in 1936 the nationalist party Dansk Samling (Danish Unity).

 In rejecting the aesthetics of modern technology – "the beauty of speed," as the Italian futurist Marinetti put it – Paludan stood in opposition to many of his contemporary Scandinavian writers, including his countrymen Tom Kristensen (1891-1974) and Johannes V. Jensen (1873-1950).
 Paludan even preferred writing in longhand to using a typewriter.